justshiftjk/Auditing-Smart-Contract/VULNERABILITIES.md

 These checks are integral to the security and reliability of a lender pool smart contract, safeguarding the interests of all participants and reducing the potential for exploits or unintended consequences.

+---

 ## Phishing Vulnerabilities With Transactions Origin

-Phishing vulnerability with transactions origin" refers to a security weakness that arises when a contract relies on the `tx.origin` property to determine the sender of a transaction.
+Phishing vulnerability with transactions origin refers to a security weakness that arises when a contract relies on the `tx.origin` property to determine the sender of a transaction.
 This vulnerability can be exploited by malicious actors to impersonate legitimate users and perform unauthorized actions within the contract.

 **Understanding:**